ckswilliams/modOpenREM/docs/quick_start_linux.rst

     [Install]
     WantedBy=multi-user.target

-Now register, set to start on boot, and start the service:
+Now register, set to start on boot, and start the services:

 .. code-block:: console